 Biography and Publications

-To get a sense of Forsythe's vision and its effect on the world, see http://infolab.stanford.edu/pub/voy/museum/ForsytheNews.html.
+- Read about George Forsythe's contributions to Stanford and get a sense for Forsythe's vision and it's effect on the world

 Joe Oliger helped develop the early use of high-speed computers for weather forecasting and mathematical research, and contributed a number of key ideas to the area of numerical solution of partial differential equations.